You are currently viewing: Medela - English

 “You can read books about how to get a baby on to a schedule, but babies don’t read and don’t understand them,” says Cathy.
 “Each baby is an individual.
 Some may conform but many don’t.
 Most will find their own schedule over time.”

-Some mums say a set routine was best for their baby – but these babies were probably among the small percentage who would naturally feed every four hours anyway!
+Some moms say a set routine was best for their baby – but these babies were probably among the small percentage who would naturally feed every four hours anyway!
 Adults generally don’t eat and drink the same things, at the same times, every day, so why should your baby follow such a strict routine?

 Instead, offer your baby your breast whenever they show signs of being hungry.
 Crying is a late sign, so look out for earlier cues, such as licking their lips, opening the mouth, sucking their hands, or turning their head open-mouthed – known as ‘rooting’.4